 However, the generator comes with an operating manual that should tell you how much fuel the unit you pick will drain per hour while operating at full capacity.
 You can also use the information given to help you calculate how quickly you'll be depleting your tank supply.

-The other side of the big question, "How long will your generator last?" could also mean how long will the generator run over its entire lifetime.
-Some generator manufacturers will offer a lifetime warranty on their units on certain parts, while others will have it cover the entire generator.
+The opposite side of the great question, "How long will your generator last?" could also refer to how long the generator will run for its entire life.
+Some generator manufacturers will provide a lifetime warranty on specific parts, while others will cover the complete generator.

-However, this level of generosity isn't so common.
-Hence, most reputable brands usually offer a cover with a 5-10 year warranty or at least provide a unit that should give you at least 3,000-5,000 hours.
-With proper care and preventative maintenance, the machine should last you a good number of years, no matter the level of use.
+However, this amount of giving is not common.
+As a result, most reputable brands normally supply a cover with a 5-10 year warranty or a device that should last at least 3,000-5,000 hours.
+With careful care and preventative maintenance, the machine should endure for many years, regardless of the degree of use.

 No matter how powerful or durable the generator is, a lack of routine maintenance will decrease its useful life.
 Here are some handy generator maintenance tips and a few factors that influence the time you can continuously run a generator: